 The pain can be in various forms like sports injuries, eye pain, muscle pain, sprains, and chronic abdominal pain discomfort, chronic pain that comes as spasm as kidney stones, chronic pain in toothache, joint pain due to inflammation and many more.
 The answer to this is an analgesic is very simple live healthy lifestyle that builds the power of resistance of the body.

 Ayurveda View on Chronic Pain

-As there are many factors that can create symptoms, Ayurveda assessment the root causes and balances the imbalance dosha by identifying the gross physical abnormality and match right cure to a symptom.
-As every persons may have different reasons for the same disorder not all have chronic pain are for the same reasons.
+As there are many factors that can create symptoms, Ayurveda assessment the root causes and balances the imbalance of Dosha by identifying the gross physical abnormality and matches right cure to a symptom.
+As all persons may have different reasons for the alike disorder not all have chronic pains are for the same reasons.

-Ayurveda evaluate the imbalances in the body and determines the operating mode of the body.
-It understands the imbalances that causes of a disease and remove by healing methods.
-By determining the causal imbalances on the basis of a disorder, it can help Ayurveda doctors to address the fundamental source of poor health of the person.
+Ayurveda evaluates the imbalances in the body and determines the operating mode of the body.
+It understands the imbalances that cause of a disease and remove by healing methods.
+By determining the causal imbalances based on a disorder, it can help Ayurveda doctors to address the fundamental source of poor health of the person

 The Root Causes of Chronic Pain

 According to Ayurveda, the following are the general types of imbalances or the root cause of most chronic diseases, including chronic pain.

 1. In capability of body of reducing the natural resistance and immunity

 2.The accumulation of toxins in the tissues and circulation blockage